The Illusion of Maya (Self) Part 1

-It’s our identification with everything material that leads us to believe there is nothing beyond what we can perceive with our five senses, and even if there is, we don’t have time to think about all that nonsense.
+It’s our identification with everything material that leads us to believe there is nothing beyond what we can perceive with our five senses, and even if there is, we tell ourselves, we don’t have time to think about all that nonsense.

 It’s fascinating to me that we live in a world where we are surrounded by science and technology that can detect all kinds of things that lie beyond what can be perceived by our senses, and yet we still continue to hold the belief that we are our bodies and there is no deeper reality than what we experience on the most superficial level with our five senses.
-Everything we perceive as real is only perceived as “real” because it is vibrating at a frequency that is commensurate with our five senses.
-But our five senses deceive us, as they perceive less than one percent of all the vibratory frequencies that we know exist.
-So it beckons the question, what is real and what is reality?
+We’re left thinking this is all there is and that’s frightening.
+So, through the ages, we created elaborate myths to quell our fears.

-Religion, in a very futile sense, tries to bridge the gap between the ethereal realms and the “here and now,” but, religion is insufficient at soothing our fears of the unknown and what lies beyond because one doesn’t practice religion.
+Religion, in a very futile sense, tries to bridge the gap between the ethereal realms and the “here and now,” but, religion is insufficient at soothing our fears of the unknown and what lies beyond because one doesn’t practice religion, it’s only a one hour segment of most believer’s week.
 Its entire focus is outbound, dividing creation from its creator, when in fact the two are completely indivisible.
 It’s predicated on a dogma that is archaic and non-sensical.
 Its ritualized, rehearsed, redundant mental conjecture, which requires very little to no thought or self-discovery, nor does it require a peering into the abyss because the answers are all provided in advance.
 It doesn’t advocate an inward journey but rather an external projection to connect with a divine entity, “out there” beyond the physical realm.